mongodb/terraform-provider-mongodbatlas/website/docs/d/project_ip_whitelist.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - Unique identifier used for terraform for internal manages and can be used to import.
+* `id` - Unique identifier used by Terraform for internal management and can be used to import.
 * `comment` - Comment to add to the whitelist entry.

 For more information see: [MongoDB Atlas API Reference.](https://docs.atlas.mongodb.com/reference/api/whitelist/)